 - Sankhadhar Sakkwa

 National heroes of Nepal and their Contribution to the Nepal

 - Sage Janak: national luminaries of Nepal

 Sita was the daughter of king Janak and wife of Lord Rama.
+She is also called Janaki.
 Hindus worship her as Janaki Mata (Goddess Janaki).
+It is believed that King Janak found her while ploughing the field.
+She grew up as a foster daughter of King Janak.
+She was a virtuous and ideal person of the ancient world.
 She is respected for her personal character, toleration and patience.
 She was an ideal person with full of virtues.
 It is believed that she never compromised her virtue even if she suffered many difficulties in her life.

 - Gautam Buddha: national luminaries of Nepal